abondar24/CamelDemo/README.md

 15. Text to XML JAXB (txj) - write text data to xml file using JAXB

-16. Text to XML Xstream (txx) write text data to xml file using Xstream Arg name for running is in ()
+16. Text to XML Xstream (txx) - write text data to xml file using Xstream

+17. Concurrent File Processor (cfp) - process files from source directory in parrallel Arg name for running is in ()